HillyfieldsBubble/Releases/MSF_Prototype_Dataset/README.md

 GoPro 11 cameras.
 The two people took the role of potential riders.

 The four rendezvous were captured on 26 April, 2023.
 Participants were from the Ordnance Survey UK, Away Team Software, and OpenSitePlan.
-The car, the riders, a person with a Nokia 5 smartphone, and a Mavic Pro 2 drone flying above the surface made video, imagery, position, orientation, and image sensor sensor observations throughout the four rendezvous.
+The car, the riders, a person with a Nokia 5 smartphone, and a Mavic Pro 2 quadcopter flying about 30 m above the surface made video, imagery, position, orientation, and image sensor sensor observations throughout the four rendezvous.

+In other data captures during the two days, two additional plaforms - static cameras at a level of about 1.8 m above the surface and aimed along the Ornance Survey car park perimeter road - were in place.
+These cameras were not active during the time of this MSF subset and are not included in the listings that follow.

 ## The MSF data